 Paris Saint-Germain’s squad now has ridiculous strength in depth.
 The manager has Alphonse Areola and Kevin Trapp to choose from in goal alone.
 On top of that, attacking full-back Thomas Meunier is an exciting player, whilst Thiago Silva and Marquinhos are highly-rated in the centre of defence.

-Whether their central midfield trio would get the better of the likes of Barcelona, Real Madrid, and Chelsea this season remains to be seen.
+Whether their central midfield trio would get the better of the likes of Barcelona, Real Madrid, and Chelsea this season remains to be seen – Premiership Tips are predicting Real Madrid to win the tournament for a second straight season.
 Thiago Motta is a solid midfielder whilst Marco Verratti has even been linked with a move to Camp Nou.
 However, they could regret letting Blaise Matuidi join Juventus.

 How far can Paris Saint-Germain go in this season’s Champions League?
 A decent draw and staying healthy would be helpful but they can certainly go a long way.
 It wouldn’t surprise anyone if they got their hands on the trophy in May.